thinc-org/awesome-stack/README.md

 ## Koa

 - [typestack/routing-controllers](https://github.com/typestack/routing-controllers) - A library for creating and working with controllers in Express or Koa.
 Helps with routing and request handling.
+## Language

+- [Odin Programming Language](https://odin-lang.org/) - A high-performance, data-oriented programming language built as an alternative to C.
 ## Python

 - [ArthurFDLR/whisper-youtube](https://github.com/ArthurFDLR/whisper-youtube) - A Python library for extracting audio features from YouTube videos.